Microbiology-II

 1. The Systematics of Prokaryotes

 Biologists enjoy classifying living organisms into different groups.
-But prokaryotes are hard to organize.
-Let's explore the challenges of bacteria and archaebacteria classification.
+However, prokaryotes are hard to organize.
+Let's explore the challenges of categorizing bacteria and archaea.

 The Systematics of Prokaryotes lesson preview on YouTube

-In this lesson, we will study the few things you can see in a bacterium.
+In this lesson, we will study a few things you can see in a bacterium.

 3. Growth and Reproduction of Bacteria